 A translator’s responsibilities.

 Translation is simply replicating content written in a source language to a target language, and not about writing fresh content.
 A multilingual copywriter will have to generate content from scratch per client.
-That being said, a translated material is considered content from the translator themself.
-However, most of the effort is already done by the client so it’s not exactly the same story with multilingual copywriters.
+With this, translated material is content from the translator themself.
+However, clients have made most of the work, so it’s not exactly the same story with multilingual copywriters.

 A different work process.

 Although multilingual content writers can perform translation due to their advanced foreign language skills, they don’t work in the same way that translators do.
 Many freelance translators work for translation agencies that provide them with translation resources.